There are many methods that can help your device send coordinates. Each has upsides and downsides: cost, power needs, accuracy, etc.

 What is the best method for my project?

-Because it involves modules, the most fitting method depends on the use-case you're targeting.
-While the Sigfox Atlas is better for use-cases needing high battery life, some will prefer the GPS method for its high precision, or even Wi-Fi for indoor use.
+Because it may involves module, the most fitting method depends on the use-case you're targeting.
+While the Sigfox Network Location method is better for use-cases needing high battery life, some will prefer the GPS method for its high precision, or even Wi-Fi Location for indoor use.
 It all depends on what your device needs to achieve.

 A good solution is sometimes a mix of some of them, and that is why module manufacturers are making available hardware that includes the three technologies on board.